Sylius/Sylius/adr/2021_06_15_api_platform_config_customization.md

 ## Context and Problem Statement

-Its difficult to overwrite or remove endpoints.
+It's difficult to overwrite or remove endpoints.

 ## Considered Options